steven-varga/h5cpp-doc/docs/architecture.md

 To learn more about this topic [through examples click here](examples.md).

 (1) *The rationale behind the decision is simplicity.
-Sub-setting requires to load data from disk to memory and then filter out the selected data, which doesn't lead to IO bandwidth savings, but adds complexity.*
+Sub-setting requires to load data from disk to memory and then filter out the selected data, which doesn't lead to IO bandwidth savings, yet adds complexity.*